-Edit songs yourself to be karaoke party-friendly #Do It Yourself#Entertaining#event planning#great-ideas#music#party July 10 | Megan Finley meggyfin Over on Offbeat Bride, we got a question about how easy it was to edit out parts of a song for a processional or first dance.
+Edit songs yourself to be karaoke party-friendly #Do It Yourself#Entertaining#event planning#great-ideas#music#party July 10 | Megan Finley Horowitz meggyfin Over on Offbeat Bride, we got a question about how easy it was to edit out parts of a song for a processional or first dance.
 Our darling Superman then wrote a great how-to on editing songs to snip out the sad (or too long) bits.
 But then the (also) darling Dootsie pointed out: I want to use this for karaoke purposes.
 Take out the long "repeat these three words over and over" parts or the guitar solo.
 For fun reasons.
 If you're the at-home karaoke party type then you KNOW you want to get the how-to's to rid yourself of those awkward solos moments.
 Head on over to Offbeat Bride.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS I survived post-partum depression — twice NEXT Food I think I would like to eat: spaghetti ice cream Show/Hide comments [ 2 ] SO glad!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS I survived post-partum depression — twice NEXT Food I think I would like to eat: spaghetti ice cream Show/Hide comments [ 2 ] SO glad!
 Now I can finally jam out to My Sharona.
 THANKS!!!!
 Reply OMGEEEEZ!
 OK, so I love karaoke, but my favorite songs are never there, so I use Audacity to effing MAKE karaoke songs out of my favorite obscure tracks.
 (I was the hipster who burned her mouth… by drinking my coffee before it was cool…) Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.